Operation

 60 min |

-The module relies on the meter’s clock for keeping time.
-Time in the meter is assumed to be in standard local time (no DST).
+The module relies on the meter’s clock to keep time.
+The meter time is assumed to be standard local time (no DST).
 When synchronizing time in the meter using the Elvaco OTC App, local standard time is always used, even if DST is in effect.
 The timestamped meter data sent from the module can be adjusted to be sent in UTC by specifying the “UTC offset” configuration parameter.
 The UTC offset will be subtracted from the timestamp prior to transmission.
 If the meter is in Sweden, which uses CET (Central European Time), it should have UTC offset set to +60 (+1h).
-In this case at time 12.00 a telegram is sent with timestamp 11.00 as this is the corresponding UTC time.
+In this case at time 12:00 a telegram is sent with timestamp 11:00 as this is the corresponding UTC time.
 A meter in New York (USA) should have a UTC offset of "-300" (-5h) etc. A UTC offset of "0" means the meter time is used as-is.

 All message formats encoded to M-Bus standard will have the following structure.
 Each telegram begins with one byte specifying the message format.
 Then follows a sequence of data information blocks (DIBs).
 The data and structure of the DIBs depends on the message type set.
 Each DIB contains a data information field (DIF), a value information field (VIF) and a data field (DATA), where the actual payload is stored.